 The hatchlings usually emerge at night, which reduces their vulnerability to predators.
 However, the Kemp’s Ridley turtle, in contrast, tends to lay its eggs during the day.

-Sea Turtles Nesting On South Padre Island: Five Species Identified
+Sea Turtles Nesting on South Padre Island

-Additionally, a rehabilitation center on the island monitors, rescues, rehabilitates, and releases injured sea turtles.
+Additionally, a rehabilitation center on the island monitors rescues, rehabilitates, and releases injured sea turtles.

-Remarkable Breath-Holding Abilities Of Sea Turtles
+Remarkable Breath-Holding Abilities of Sea Turtles

 Sea turtles, much like other reptiles, possess lungs and require air to breathe.
 Consequently, they must resurface periodically during dives.